eiriklied/ember-workshop/README.md

 You need Ruby >= 1.9.3

-The easiest way is to install Tokaido app (only Mac) which gives you everything you need.
+The easiest way is to install Tokaido app (only Mac >= OSX 10.8) which gives you everything you need.

 1. [Download Tokaido](https://github.com/tokaido/tokaidoapp/releases/download/v0.5-pre1/Tokaido.zip), unzip and install it
 2. Launch it